-The Psychiatry Residency Program at Indiana University School of Medicine provides outstanding clinical training in the full breadth and depth of Psychiatry with a diverse set of experiences.
-Program residents develop psychiatric careers as clinicians and/or educators within university-based medical centers, community hospital systems, private practice, subspecialties, research, community and public health providers, global health innovators, and other leadership positions.
-Each year, the program accepts eight (8) categorical psychiatry residents.
-Additional information is provided below regarding the rich opportunities that are tailored to each trainee’s individual interests and career needs.
+The Psychiatry Residency program at IU School of Medicine provides outstanding clinical training in the full breadth and depth of psychiatry with a diverse set of experiences.
+Program residents develop psychiatric careers as clinicians and/or educators within university-based medical centers, community hospital systems, private practice, subspecialties, research, community and public health providers, global health innovators and other leadership positions.
+Each year, the program accepts eight categorical psychiatry residents and offers rich opportunities tailored to each trainee’s interests and career needs.

-Benefits of IU Psychiatry Residency at Indianapolis include:
+Benefits of Psychiatry Residency at IU School of Medicine include:

 - Health Insurance: Free health insurance for residents/ fellows and their spouse/children.
 No monthly premiums.